 As ACA Marketplace Enrollment Reaches Record High, Fewer Are Buying Individual Market Coverage Elsewhere

-With Marketplace enrollment at a record high, the upcoming open enrollment period could be among the busiest yet.
-In addition to Marketplace enrollees renewing coverage, uninsured people and those buying individual coverage off-Marketplace may want to check if they are eligible for expanded subsidies under the recently passed Inflation Reduction Act.
-As we approach the tenth annual ACA open enrollment, let’s take a step back to see how many people are currently signed up for individual market coverage on- and off-Marketplace and what they might consider when shopping for health coverage.
+With Marketplace enrollment at a record high in early 2023, the upcoming open enrollment period could be among the busiest yet.
+In addition to Marketplace enrollees renewing coverage, uninsured people and those buying individual coverage off-Marketplace – as well as those losing Medicaid coverage as the pandemic-era continuous enrollment provision unwinds – may want to check if they are eligible for expanded subsidies under the Inflation Reduction Act.

-Here, we combine federal enrollment data with administrative data insurers report to state regulators, as compiled by Mark Farrah Associates, to see how many people are signed up for each type of individual market coverage, both on- and off-Marketplace and with or without subsidies, as of early 2022.
-We find that as Marketplace enrollment has reached record highs, fewer people are buying coverage off-Marketplace, but the overall individual market is nonetheless growing.
+This analysis looks at how many people are signed up for each type of individual market coverage—both on- and off-Marketplace and with or without subsidies—as of early 2023.
+The number of people enrolled in compliant and non-compliant plans was also evaluated up to 2022, the latest year this data is publicly available.
+A key takeaway from this analysis is that as Marketplace enrollment has reached record highs with enhanced premium assistance, fewer people are buying coverage off-Marketplace, but the overall individual market is nonetheless growing.

-Individual market enrollment is growing again, driven by enhanced subsidies.
-As of early 2022, we estimate there are 16.9 million people with individual market coverage, the highest enrollment since 2016 (Figure 1).
+Individual market enrollment continues to grow, driven by enhanced subsidies.
+As of early 2023, an estimated 18.2 million people have individual market coverage, the highest since 2016 (Figure 1).
 The individual health insurance market grew rapidly in the early years of ACA implementation, reaching nearly 20 million people in early 2015, nearly double the approximately 11 million signed up before the ACA.
-However, these enrollment gains were partially offset by subsequent declines, particularly among people not receiving subsidies amid steep premium increases the following years.
+However, these enrollment gains were partially offset by subsequent declines driven by steep premium increases, particularly among people not receiving subsidies.
 By early 2020, the individual market had declined to about 14 million enrollees.
-(Because some plans do not file quarterly data, we adjust these plans’ enrollment numbers based on enrollment changes seen in plans that do file quarterly.
-We also remove likely Children’s Health Insurance Program, or CHIP, enrollees from the individual market total.)

 With passage of enhanced subsidies in the American Rescue Plan Act (ARPA), combined with boosted outreach and an extended enrollment period, 2021 marked the first year since 2015 when there was an increase in individual market enrollment.
 Individual market enrollment grew about 5% from 14.1 million in first quarter 2020 to 14.9 million in first quarter 2021.

-Now, with enhanced subsidies in place, the vast majority of people buying coverage on the individual market are subsidized.
-The recently passed Inflation Reduction Act continues the ARPA subsidies without interruption for another three years through 2025.
-That means premiums are capped for people with incomes over 400% of the poverty level ($111,000 for a family of 4) who were ineligible for subsidies previously, and those who were already eligible for subsidies are paying even less than they were before.
-Overall, about three in four individual market enrollees are now subsidized – by far the highest share since the ACA was implemented – and some of those who aren’t receiving a subsidy might find they are eligible if they moved onto the Marketplace.
+Now, with enhanced subsidies in place, the vast majority of people buying individual market coverage are subsidized.
+The Inflation Reduction Act continues the ARPA subsidies without interruption for another three years through 2025.
+That means premiums are capped for people with incomes over 400% of the poverty level ($120,000 for a family of 4 in 2024) who were ineligible for subsidies previously, and those who were already eligible for subsidies are paying even less than they were before.
+Overall, about 4 in 5 individual market enrollees are now subsidized (Figure 2) – the highest share since the ACA was implemented – and some of those who aren’t receiving a subsidy might find they are eligible if they moved onto the Marketplace.

 How might future premium increases affect people in the individual market?
-Looking back over the last nine years of the ACA, changes in individual market enrollment closely mirror changes in what people had to pay for coverage.
+Looking back over the last ten years of the ACA, changes in individual market enrollment closely mirror changes in what people had to pay for coverage.
 In years when premiums were rising steeply from 2016-2018, unsubsidized individual market enrollment fell.
-When premiums held mostly steady in 2019 and 2020, so did individual market enrollment.
-Then, as new subsidies became available in 2021 and 2022, individual market enrollment picked up again, driven by an increase in the number of subsidized enrollees.
+When premiums held mostly steady from 2019 to 2020, so did individual market enrollment.
+Then, as new subsidies became available in 2021-2023, individual market enrollment picked up again, driven by an increase in the number of subsidized enrollees.

-Heading into 2023, we may see unsubsidized premiums rise more steeply than in past years, pushed up by rising health care prices and utilization.
-If premiums do rise, we may see further erosion of unsubsidized off-Marketplace coverage.
+Heading into 2024, we may see unsubsidized premiums rise, pushed up by rising health care prices and utilization.
 However, unlike when premiums rose in past years, the Inflation Reduction Act’s enhanced subsidies could shield the vast majority of individual market enrollees from increases, even those with higher incomes.
-In fact, some people who aren’t subsidized in 2022 may find premium increases in 2023 make them newly eligible for subsidies (if their benchmark premium rises above 8.5% of their income).
+In fact, some people who aren’t subsidized in 2023 may find premium increases in 2024 make them newly eligible for subsidies (if their benchmark premium rises above 8.5% of their income).
 But, to take advantage of subsidies, they would need to shop on the Marketplace during open enrollment.